 President & Cofounder

 Hello good people, my name's John.
-I love to surf, make music and bring people together to tend to this amazing Earth.
+I am an Environmental Engineer and I love to surf, make music and bring people together to tend to this amazing Earth.
 I felt my first call to action during Superstorm Sandy.
 I attended a clean up by myself hosted by Clean Ocean Action and the Salvation Army.
 It was there I realized how much work it is to make a change and how crucial it is to work together.
 After many more cleanups with Clean Ocean Action, I became a Beach Captain where I learned to set up my own cleanups.

 After a surfing trip with Project Manager, Brandon Cepas, he asked me how the whole process worked.
 It was that day we decided to start our own cleanups, giving opportunity to anyone interested in lending a hand.

 Re-Youth has been an amazing experience.
 I am always so excited to see new faces eager to help.
 Each person brings their indivudial perspective to the table and that's what gives us the colletive.
 I believe if we want to see change in this world, it is going to take the entire community.
 So come join us.
 Together we can be that change. ~ ~ ~ ~

 Hola a todos — My name is Darcy and I am a co-founder of Re-Youth.
 I work as a Spanish teacher and translator, and as well as creative online blogger.
 When I'm not working in front of my computer (which is few and far between!), I enjoy playing the guitar, sipping on a coffee, and spending time outdoors.
 My outlook on life centers around staying positive—because there is always a bright side.
 "Keep your face towards the sun and the shadows will fall behind you." — Maori Proverb

 Cofounder & Project Manager & Permaculturist